Plasma Cutter Torch Lead Size: Length and Diameter Guide

 Safe Splicing Practices

-You should select splicing techniques that maintain low resistance and mechanical strength: crimped butt connectors rated for the correct AWG and amperage, soldered joints with heat‑shrunk insulation, or approved multi‑pin plugs where applicable.
+Choose splicing techniques that maintain low resistance and mechanical strength: crimped butt connectors rated for the correct AWG and amperage, soldered joints with heat-shrunk insulation, or approved multi-pin plugs where applicable.

 Professional Extension Services

-• custom solutions for non‑standard lengths and connector types
+• Custom solutions for non-standard lengths and connector types

-• documented testing to confirm compliance with safety standards
+• Documented testing to confirm compliance with safety standards

-• warranty‑aware procedures that avoid manufacturer conflicts
+• Warranty-aware procedures that avoid manufacturer conflicts

 Installation Best Practices and Routing Considerations